Cofactor (biochemistry): Classification

-Cofactors can be divided into two major groups: organic cofactors, such as flavin or heme; and inorganic cofactors, such as the metal ions Mg2+, Cu+, Mn2+ and iron–sulfur clusters.
+Cofactors can be divided into two major groups: organic cofactors, such as flavin or heme; and inorganic cofactors, such as the metal ions Mg2+, Zn2+, Cu+, Mn2+ and iron–sulfur clusters.

 Organic cofactors are sometimes further divided into coenzymes and prosthetic groups.
 The term coenzyme refers specifically to enzymes and, as such, to the functional properties of a protein.
 On the other hand, "prosthetic group" emphasizes the nature of the binding of a cofactor to a protein (tight or covalent) and, thus, refers to a structural property.
 Different sources give slightly different definitions of coenzymes, cofactors, and prosthetic groups.
 Some consider tightly bound organic molecules as prosthetic groups and not as coenzymes, while others define all non-protein organic molecules needed for enzyme activity as coenzymes, and classify those that are tightly bound as coenzyme prosthetic groups.
 These terms are often used loosely.

 A 1980 letter in Trends in Biochemistry Sciences noted the confusion in the literature and the essentially arbitrary distinction made between prosthetic groups and coenzymes group and proposed the following scheme.
 Here, cofactors were defined as an additional substance apart from protein and substrate that is required for enzyme activity and a prosthetic group as a substance that undergoes its whole catalytic cycle attached to a single enzyme molecule.
 However, the author could not arrive at a single all-encompassing definition of a "coenzyme" and proposed that this term be dropped from use in the literature.

 Inorganic cofactors

 Metal ions

 Metal ions are common cofactors.
 The study of these cofactors falls under the area of bioinorganic chemistry.
 In nutrition, the list of essential trace elements reflects their role as cofactors.
 In humans this list commonly includes iron, magnesium, manganese, cobalt, copper, zinc, and molybdenum.
 Although chromium deficiency causes impaired glucose tolerance, no human enzyme that uses this metal as a cofactor has been identified.
 Iodine is also an essential trace element, but this element is used as part of the structure of thyroid hormones rather than as an enzyme cofactor.
 Calcium is another special case, in that it is required as a component of the human diet, and it is needed for the full activity of many enzymes, such as nitric oxide synthase, protein phosphatases, and adenylate kinase, but calcium activates these enzymes in allosteric regulation, often binding to these enzymes in a complex with calmodulin.
-Calcium is, therefore, a cell signaling molecule, and not usually considered a cofactor of the enzymes it regulates.
+Calcium is, therefore, a cell signaling ion, and not usually considered a cofactor of the enzymes it regulates.

 Other organisms require additional metals as enzyme cofactors, such as vanadium in the nitrogenase of the nitrogen-fixing bacteria of the genus Azotobacter, tungsten in the aldehyde ferredoxin oxidoreductase of the thermophilic archaean Pyrococcus furiosus, and even cadmium in the carbonic anhydrase from the marine diatom Thalassiosira weissflogii.

 In many cases, the cofactor includes both an inorganic and organic component.
 One diverse set of examples is the heme proteins, which consist of a porphyrin ring coordinated to iron.